owncloud/web/docs/releasing.md

 #### Next steps

 The next steps are usually to update the Web assets in the [ocis-web](https://github.com/owncloud/ocis-web) repository.
+Therefor we have prepared a [separate ocis-web release guide](https://owncloud.github.io/extensions/web/releasing/).